Rigged Horse Numbers and their Modular Periodicity: Introduction

-The third important property, specific to $S(n,k)$ with fixed $k$, is their eventual modular periodicity.
-This may be shown using the following formula from the paper \textit{Stirling matrix via Pascal matrix} \cite[p.
-55]{cc:relation} which is re-expressed under multiplication by unity, specifically $\frac{k}{k}$.
+\end{definition} Finally, $S(n,k)$, with fixed $k$, is eventually modular periodic in $n$ under any modulus.
+The periodicity property can be shown using the following formula from the paper \textit{Stirling matrix via Pascal matrix} \cite[p.\ 55]{cc:relation}. \begin{lemma} The Stirling numbers of the second kind have the explicit form